Code-Institute-Submissions/battleships-89/README.md

 # Battleships in Python

-Battleships in Python is a rendition of the classic naval combat game, now optimized for terminal play.
+Battleships in Python is a rendition of the classic naval combat game, optimized for terminal play.

 ## How to Play

 1. Execute the Python script within your terminal.
 2. An initial game board is presented, with rows labeled 'A' to 'E' and columns from '1' to '5'.
 3. Input the coordinates of your targeted cell (e.g., 'A1', 'B2').
-4. The boards will update, showing the results of both your move and the computer's counter-move.
+4. The boards will update, displaying the results of both your move and the computer's counter-move.
-5. Victory is achieved when all the ships on a board are sunk.
+5. Victory is achieved when all ships on a board are sunk.

 ## Features